silvershop/silvershop-discounts/README.md

  * SilverShop Module

-## Installation Instructions
+## Installation

- * Install code to your SilverStripe root directory.

-via composer:

 ```sh
 	composer require silvershop/discounts dev-master
 ```

-If you are using the stepped checkout, add the `CheckoutStep_Discount` checkout step:
+If you are using the stepped checkout, add the `CheckoutStep_Discount` checkout
+step:

 ```yaml
 SilverShop\Page\CheckoutPage: